 We forecast time, position and intensity of thunderstorms in an accuracy for the needs of stormchaser.
-Be prepared which photo spots can be hit by storm cells to shoot photogenic cloud structures or even supercells.
+Be prepared which photo spots can be hit by storm cells to photograph thunderstorms cloud structures or even supercells.

 The parameter is based on a simulated radar image.
 The weather model not only forecasts a probability of thunderstorms, it exactly calculates the position of the cell.
 But it’s still a simulation which will differ from reality.
 There will be small differences in time and place of the simulated storm cells.